priyamdas2/GLASD/README.md

 ## 📐 Theoretical Guarantees

+GLASD is supported by rigorous theoretical results that address both optimization and statistical estimation:

+- **Global convergence of GLASD**
+  Under mild regularity conditions on the objective function—specifically boundedness and measurability over a compact domain—GLASD is guaranteed to converge globally to a minimum of the target objective.
+These guarantees do not rely on convexity, differentiability, or smoothness, and remain valid for non-smooth or discontinuous loss functions through the algorithm’s controlled stochastic exploration mechanism.

+- **Statistical consistency of GLASD-based estimators**
-GLASD is equipped with formal **global convergence guarantees** under mild regularity conditions on the objective function, requiring only boundedness and measurability.
-In addition, when applied to loss-based correlation estimation, the resulting estimators are shown to be **statistically consistent** under a uniform law of large numbers.
-Importantly, these results hold without assuming convexity, differentiability, or smoothness of the loss function, making GLASD applicable to truncated and redescending objectives that fall outside the scope of classical optimization theory.
+  When GLASD is used to optimize loss-based Mahalanobis objectives for correlation estimation, the resulting estimators are shown to be statistically consistent under a uniform law of large numbers.
+In particular, the GLASD-based estimator converges to the population-level minimizer of the corresponding loss function, even when the objective is non-convex or non-smooth.

+Together, these results justify the use of GLASD as a principled optimization framework for robust correlation estimation under general loss functions that fall outside the scope of classical likelihood-based or gradient-driven methods.

 ---